bentomhall/nih-system/homebrewery/world/player-options.md

 - Duration: Concentration, up to 1 hour.
 - Classes: Artificer, Mechanist
 ____
-One willing creature you touch becomes immune to charm, fear, exhaustion, and psychic damage for the duration.
+One willing creature you touch becomes immune to charm, fear, and exhaustion, and they gain resistance to psychic damage for the duration.
 The effects of any existing levels of exhaustion are suppressed for the duration, but resume once the spell ends.
 In addition, they become immune to any spell or effect that would change their shape or take control of their actions (such as *confusion*).

 **Source"** Kobold Press’s Deep Magic 5e: Clockwork Magic document (OGL 1.0a) and licensed as such.
 \page